Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Abstract

 \section{Abstract}

-This paper investigates the control barrier function (CBF) based safety-critical control for continuous nonlinear control affine systems using the more efficient online algorithms through time-varying optimization.
-The idea lies in that when quadratic programming (QP) or other convex optimization algorithms needed in the CBF-based method is not computation affordable, the alternative suboptimal feasible solutions can be obtained more economically.
-By using the barrier-based interior point method, the constrained CBF-QP problems are converted into the unconstrained ones with suboptimal solutions tracked by two continuous descent-based algorithms.
-Considering the lag effect of tracking and exploiting the system information, the prediction method is added to the algorithms which thereby achieves a exponential convergence rate to the time-varying suboptimal solutions.
-The convergence and robustness of the designed methods as well as the safety criteria of the algorithms are analyzed theoretically.
-In the end, the effectiveness is illustrated by simulations on the anti-swing and obstacle avoidance tasks.
+This paper presents an innovative efficient safety-critical control scheme for nonlinear systems by combining techniques of control barrier function (CBF) and online time-varying optimization.
+The idea lies in that when directly calling the complete optimization solvers used in the CBF method, such as CBF-based quadratic programming (CBF-QP), is computationally inefficient for complex tasks, the suboptimal solutions obtained from online learning techniques can be an alternatively reliable choice for ensuring both efficiency and control performance.
+By using the barrier-based interior point method, the original optimization problem with CBF constraints is reduced to an unconstrained one with approximate optimality.
+Then, Newton- and gradient-based continuous dynamics are introduced to generate alternative cheap solutions while ensuring safety.
+By further considering the lag effect of online tracking, a prediction term is added to the dynamics.
+In this way, the online cheap solutions are proven to exponentially converge to the time-varying suboptimal solutions of the interior point method.
+Furthermore, the safety criteria are established, and the robustness of the designed algorithms is analyzed theoretically.
+Finally, the effectiveness is illustrated by conducting two experiments on obstacle avoidance and anti-swing tasks.